kgisl/pythonFDP/manual/lab4-kgashok.py.md

 ## Pre-Lab Questions

 0. How to calculate midpoint of a list?
 Which operator is most relevant?
 1. Both `Linear search` and `Binary search` expect that the input list to be always sorted.
 If the list is not sorted, both algorithms will not work.
 True or False?
+Explain.

 ## Post-Lab Questions

+1. If the list has 10,000 unsorted positive integers and the number you are searching for is between 1 and 10, which search algorithm will you choose?
+Binary or Linear?
+Why?

 ## Bonus